The Credit/No Credit First Semester

 In the first semester of your first year at Swarthmore, final grades of CR (credit) or NC (non-credit) are the only officially recorded grades on the transcript.
 This is to allow you time to make the transition to college-level academic work.
 You should understand, however, that you will indeed be graded as usual within your courses.
 You will receive written evaluations and usually grade equivalents from your instructors, copies of which will be shared with your academic adviser and placed in your file.
 These are referred to as "shadow grades."

 Be warned that poor "shadow" letter grades can shadow students in various situations, so it would be wrong to think they will not matter.
-"Shadow" grades are used internally at the College when you apply for a major and some other times.
+For example, "shadow" grades are used internally at the College when you apply for a major.

-Further, you might be asked for them externally -- while applying for an internship for example -- and you will likely feel obliged to comply with the request and provide them.
+Further, you might be asked for shadow grades externally -- while applying for an internship for example -- and you will need to comply with the request and provide them.
 (There is an easy way to do this within mySwarthmore.)
 The point is: "shadow" grades matter, even though they never appear on the official transcript of your grades.

 You should try to find the right balance during your first semester—do not take every course you worry might not bring the highest grade later, just because this is a CR/NC semester, nor on the other extreme, take your studies too lightly.